Abortion in Nicaragua: Abortion law in Nicaragua

 The law before November 2006 permitted therapeutic abortion in Nicaragua so long as the woman and three doctors consented to it.
 The definition of "therapeutic" was not specific but was commonly understood to apply to cases in which the pregnant woman's life is endangered.

 The law prior to November 2006 held that anyone who performed an abortion upon a woman without her permission would be subject to a prison term of three to six years.
 If the woman consented, both she and the person who performed the abortion faced a sentence of one to four years, and if she attempted a self-induced abortion, the term of imprisonment was four to eight years.
 A person who performed, or attempted to perform, an abortion, and, as a result, caused injury to the pregnant woman would be jailed for four to 10 years, or six to 10 years if it caused her death.

 In October 2006, right before the general elections on 5 November 2006, the National Assembly passed a bill further restricting abortion 52–0 (9 abstaining, 29 absent).
 The European Union and the United Nations had urged for the vote to be delayed until after the presidential elections.
-The new law outlawed abortion in all circumstances, making Nicaragua the sixth country in the world to do so, after Chile, the Dominican Republic, El Salvador, Malta, and Vatican City.
+The new law outlawed abortion in all circumstances, making Nicaragua the sixth country in the world to do so, after Chile (currently legal in certain circumstances), the Dominican Republic, El Salvador, Malta, and Vatican City.
 The Assembly rejected a proposal which would have increased the penalty for performing an illegal abortion from 10 to 30 years in prison.
 President Enrique Bolaños supported this measure, but signed the bill into law on 17 November 2006.
 Pro-choice groups in Nicaragua have criticized the change to the country's abortion law, and one, the Women's Autonomous Movement, were prepared to file an injunction to prevent it from being enacted.